Moukthika1253/Mou_DataMining_TermProject/titanic_classification.md

 ![image](https://user-images.githubusercontent.com/126722476/224372094-b95484db-b852-4bdd-9f63-de370ee16639.png)

+This is when I observed that its leading to overfitting because the test accuracy is less than my train accuracy.
+So I have split the training data into train=67% instead of 63% and test from 37% to 33%.

 I wanted to improve the accuracy score.
 So I implemented another feature selection method which is Chi-Square test referred from https://towardsdatascience.com/chi-square-test-for-feature-selection-in-machine-learning-206b1f0b8223

 ```python